Jubata/warc_html/README.md

 # warc_html
 It is unsuccessful attempt to parse html tags from WARC files.
 The parsing rate is approximately 30MB/s.
 Code is ugly and slow.
-There are more convinint tools to perform this task better (go, node.js, python or maybe rust).
+There are more convinint tools to perform this task (go, node.js, python or maybe rust).

 ### How to build
 ```